pass-antibiotics/pass-antibiotics.github.io/research/primary-care/index.md

 - Careful reanalysis of the risk of sepsis in elderly patients not immediately treated with antibiotics in primary care for suspected urinary tract infection did not find a previously reported higher risk of sepsis linked to delayed/non-prescribing
 - The conflicting results highlight the difficulty of estimating reliable treatment effects from routine health data, as patients with and without treatment often tend to differ in many aspects not well recorded in the data (e.g. severity of disease)

+## Observations

+**Collective ethos toward antibiotic prescribing** Individual GPs varied in engagement with stewardships; a collective practice ethos was vital for effective stewardship and lower prescribing.
+Creating a collective ethos required local leadership; communication and coordination between GPs; and space and time for meetings, training and feedback.
+GP turnover and high reliance on locums presented challenges to developing this ethos.
+Higher levels of antibiotic prescribing in out of hours services was seen as undermining GP practice Antimicrobial Stewardship efforts.

+**Systems, tools, and performance monitoring** Technology, including decision tools, alert systems and templates were used to assist decision-making and optimise prescribing but could be burdensome and intrusive.
+Quality of data for performance monitoring was problematic, and feedback lacking in some practices.
+Targets and incentives could drive practice activity but had little impact on individual GP behaviour.

+**Managing risk and access**  GPs perceptions of their practice population as a whole as elderly, co-morbid, vulnerable, deprived, homeless influenced their prescribing activity, with antibiotics seen as way of managing risk.
+Practice access and availability of urgent appointments impacted on GP willingness to use a safety netting approach to avoid antibiotic over-use.

+**Education and awareness raising** Patient education about antibiotic overuse (e.g. through practice leaflets, and media campaigns) was seen as improving awareness and understanding of AMR, but negotiation of patient expectation for treatment and patient education within consultations was challenging.

+## Design workshops

+We found the following daily common stress points made it harder for practices to be able to support good stewardship:

+* time pressures to complete consultations and administrative tasks
+* barriers to communication, both internally as a team, and with external services and staff
+* IT problems
+* patient behaviour, including demands for antibiotics
+* lack of space or reliable equipment
+* challenges in managing staffing and clinics
+* insufficient clinical and administrative training
+* insufficient patient education around antibiotics and resistance
+* few ‘watch and wait’ options or strategies in place of ‘just-in-case’ prescribing.

+Team comments also suggested the following would enable good stewardship in primary care:

+* access to local and national prescribing and resistance data
+* good internal and external communication in supporting stewardship consistency
+* strong practice team collective ethos for stewardship and good team work generally
+* quick and easy access to good patient information
+* good access to training for both clinical and administrative staff
+* improved patient education on their infection and on self-care.

+# Intervention development

+We are using what we have learnt and to develop interventions that will address antibiotic resistance in healthcare.
+This involves:

+- reviewing barriers and facilitators of stewardship
+- identifying mechanisms of change and behaviour change techniques
+- collaborating with practitioners to decide how best to deliver behaviour change techniques in terms of feasibility and acceptability.

+{% include  pass_intervention_flex.html %}

 <br>
 <ul class="breadcrumb">
   <li><a href="/">Home</a></li>